idleberg/setup-playdate-sdk/README.md

     sdk_version: '1.11.1' # this can usually be omitted in favour of latest version
 ```

+> [!NOTE]
-:bulb: **Note:** For security reasons it's recommended to use the commit hash of the [release](https://github.com/idleberg/setup-playdate-sdk/releases) as version identifier
+> For security reasons it's recommended to use the commit hash of the [release](https://github.com/idleberg/setup-playdate-sdk/releases) as version identifier

 One use case for this action is to build your game with the Playdate SDK and attach it to a GitHub release.